Home Products and services Products Vision Grid Navigator

 Display

-Vision Grid Navigator uses the digital Andes map as a basis, that can seamlessly zoom between national and street level.
+Vision Grid Navigator uses the digital maps of OpenStreetMap, Esri Topo and aerial photos from PDOK as a basis, allowing you to seamlessly zoom between national and street level.

-The Andes map can also display overlays in the widely used Google Earth format KML, or in WMS (Web Mapping Service).
+The map can also display overlays with your own data in widely used formats.

-Vision Grid Navigator is also capable of displaying aerial photographs at a resolution of 10cm per pixel.
-Also, the 360 degree ambient pictures of Cyclomedia can be displayed with the projected location of cables.
+Vision Grid Navigator is also capable of displaying aerial photographs at a resolution of 8 cm per pixel.
+Also, the 360° ambient pictures of Cyclomedia can be displayed with the projected location of cables.

 Design